What is cholesterol? Does it really even matter?

 “Your life depends on knowing your numbers,” she said.
 “Yes, it’s confusing; we’re exposed to a lot of misleading, conflicting, even false information.”

 What is clear is the link between high cholesterol in your blood and serious heart problems.
+Whatever the link is, it is better to get CPR Classes in Chicago, for emergencies.

 “Cholesterol is a soft, fat-like, waxy substance found in the blood stream and in all your body’s cells,” she explained.
 “Your body needs cholesterol to make hormones, vitamin D, and substances that help you digest foods.
 Your body makes all the cholesterol it needs.”